-What I mean by “effective” is that I don’t generally speed in vast way, but I always drive at least the speed limit.
+What I mean by “effective” is that I always have a car shade for window and I always drive within the speed limit.
 I never get tickets, and I haven’t been involved in a wreck since my youthful days.
 I turned thirty, and for some reason my need for speed disappeared.
 Well, unless I was test driving a really cool car.
 And, well, until today.

 I’m off work today and one of my tasks was to meet with my doctoral advisor.
 We have a laundry list of tasks to complete and I was driving to the university too quickly.
 I suppose I just wanted to get to Stillwater, “get ‘er done” and get home.
 It’s Thanksgiving Eve, for crying out loud.